crispitagorico/sktree/README.md

 # SK-Tree
-Code for "SK-Tree: a systematic malware detection algorithmon streaming trees via the signature kernel"
+Code for "SK-Tree: a systematic malware detection algorithm on streaming trees via the signature kernel"

 ## Overview